Utah Jazz: Return of the 'J-note': 2010–2016

+Modified look; move to Nike: 2016–2022

 On May 12, 2016, the Jazz updated their logos and uniforms.
 The team selected its wordmark logo as its new primary logo, with the addition of the word 'Utah' above the two Z's; because of that, the team discontinued the use of the mountain logo, which had been used since 1996.
 A new home court design was also unveiled.
 Home and road uniform modifications included the creation of a new, custom number font.
 To go along with the new look, two new alternate uniforms were introduced: a modified green alternate, with a "Utah" script arched in white, and a new navy sleeved alternate featuring the white 'J-note' logo on the right breast and numbers on the left breast in gold, with green, gold and white stripes below the chest.

 In 2017, as part of the switch to Nike as the NBA's uniform provider, the Jazz made some slight changes to their uniform set.
 While the white "Association" and navy "Icon" uniforms remained mostly intact, the Jazz retired their green and navy sleeved alternates in favor of a gold "Statement" uniform, featuring the navy 'J-note' logo and green numbers.

+"Red Rocks" City uniform: 2017–2022

 The "City" uniform was inspired from the red rock formations found in Southern Utah, and it featured a gradient of gold, orange, burgundy and black.
 After a three-season run, the Jazz replaced their original "City" uniform with a similar design, but with the gradient reversed so that it fades to black.
 NBA guidelines require a new "City" uniform to be released every one to three years.

+Earned uniforms

 Also part of the Nike rotation is the "Earned" uniform, which is given only to teams who qualified in the NBA playoffs the previous season.
 The "Earned" uniform, however, is only used in select seasons, unlike the other uniforms.
 The 2019 version mirrored that of the "Statement" uniform except with a dark green base and lack of navy elements.
 The 2021 version was similar but with a light Kelly green base (a nod to the early 1980s green uniforms) and different striping patterns.

+Black and yellow 'J-note': 2022–2025

 The Jazz unveiled new uniforms before the 2022–23 season.
 As part of the transition, the team brought back the classic 1996–2004 purple "mountain" uniforms as the "City" uniform, along with "Statement" black, "Icon" yellow and "Association" white uniforms.
 The white uniform features only the J-note logo and numbers in black, the yellow uniform has "Jazz" and numbers in black, and the black uniform has "Utah" and numbers in yellow.

-Starting with the 2023–24 season, the Jazz announced in advance on social media that a "remixed" version of the "mountain" uniforms would replace the classic 1996–2004 version; this design features updated mountain gradients, an enlarged "Utah" wordmark in front, and white numbers positioned on the left chest.
+The new black, white, and yellow "remix" uniforms and color scheme was largely received poorly by Jazz fans and media members alike.